Government Shutdown Food Resources Government Shutdown All Resources

 A government shutdown occurs when Congress fails to pass funding legislation for federal agencies.
 This results in a temporary halt of non-essential government operations.

-Will I continue to receive my Social Security and SSI checks?
+What is the status of my Social Security and SSI checks?

 What is the impact on housing?